LockManipulator/Locksport/Safe manipulation/Digital Dial Magnifier/README.md

 1. Better dial-body interface.
 Currently a bit too finnicky for my liking to get on straight.
 2. Better button size and shape so you don't have to cut a corner off it.
+3. Input sanitization.
-3. Try to automatically detect contact point by feeling change in acceleration as the user spins past.
+4. Try to automatically detect contact point by feeling change in acceleration as the user spins past.
-4. Guided manipulation.
+5. Guided manipulation.

 ## Use: